gravitational/teleport/rfd/0080-piv-private-key.md

 The most notable UX change is that a user's login session will not be usable unless their hardware key is connected.

-If `user_private_keys: hardware_key_touch` is used, then every Teleport Client request will require touch (cached for 15 seconds).
+If `private_key_mode: hardware_key_touch` is used, then every Teleport Client request will require touch (cached for 15 seconds).
 This will be handled by a touch prompt similar to the one used for MFA.

 ### Additional considerations